 - Joint account options for couples

-Sign up with my referral code CASHMONEY now to earn an extra 1% in cash back for 90 days.
+Sign up with my referral code CASHMONEY now and get $20 for free.

 Wally is another free app (with planned in-app upgrades) that are ideal for tracking expenses.
 This app will let you scan receipts, create budgets, and set goals.
 While it may not be the best option out there in terms of your day-to-day life and expenses, Wally is a great option for travellers or those looking to save for a vacation or trip.
 In fact, Wally is listed as the #1 finance app in 22 countries around the world and offers all types of currencies which, again, makes it ideal for travellers.
 It’s a relatively new app, but they do have plans for upgrades including a currency conversion option.